tiniuclx/harmony-explorer/README.md

 ### Windows

+You will first need to [install Rust](https://www.rust-lang.org/tools/install).
-For Windows, you will have to build `portaudio` manually.
+For Windows, you will also have to build `portaudio` manually.
 For this, you will need CMake and Visual Studio Build Tools.
 Once you've downloaded the `portaudio` source, configure it to build using Visual Studio.
 You can then build it by running the folliwing inside a Windows developer shell: